Florida’s statute of limitations sets the deadlines for when a lawsuit must be filed. Florida courts can dismiss a case if it is filed too late.

 What’s the statute of limitations for medical debt in Florida?

-The statute of limitations for medical debt in Florida is five years.
+The statute of limitations for medical debt in Florida is also five years.
 Florida statutes do not provide a separate category for collection of medical debts.
 A hospital or other medical provider will have five years to file a lawsuit for unpaid medical bills starting from the date of the unpaid invoice or bill.

 What is the statute of limitations for a car accident in Florida?